argoproj-labs/old-argo-dataflow/docs/METRICS.md

 Use this to track duplicate messages filtered by a dedupe step.

 This is exposed by the main container on port 8080, not by the sidecar or 3569.

+## Main Container Metrics

+You may expose Prometheus endpoint on the main container if you want.
+There is nothing special about this.